Finding the best 3-person tent is a complex project!

 The set-up is nice and simple, thanks to the preassembled poles, and shouldn’t take you more than a minute or so.
 Once built, you’re left with a spacious tent with a center height of four ft 11 inches.
 Large mesh windows give you the option to cool down and soak in the sights or keep them closed for some privacy.
 There are also handy pockets to keep things nice and organized.

-Although it comes with an integrated rain fly, there is an additional ‘optional’ one you can purchase too – we’d definitely recommend getting this if you want your tent to stand up to any significant rainfalls.
+Although it comes with an integrated rain fly, there is an ‘optional’ one you can purchase too – which is ideal for significant rainfalls.
 It’s also very heavy, but if you share the load between three we’re sure you’ll be able to manage it.

 If you love camping but hate being woken up at sunrise, this really is the tent for you.